the-turing-way/the-turing-way/chapters/open_science.md

 | Democratic | The access to knowledge is unequally distributed. | Making knowledge freely available for everyone. |
 | Public | Science needs to be made accessible to the public. | Making science accessible for citizens. |

-Open practises also benefits the researchers that propagate them.
-For example there is evidence that open access articles are cited more, as shown by the metastudy presented in the figure below.
+Open practices also benefits the researchers that propagate them.
+For example there is evidence [(Mckiernan et al. 2016)](https://elifesciences.org/articles/16800) that open access articles are cited more, as shown by the metastudy presented in the figure below.

 | ![open_access_citatations](../figures/open_access_citatations.jpg) |
 | -----------------------------------------------------|